rorm-orm/docs/docs/rorm/relations.md

         #[rorm(id)]
         id: i64,

-        creator: ForeignKey<Post>,
+        creator: ForeignModel<Post>,
     }
     ```

 ### Foreign keys on non-primary keys

-With `ForeignKey` it is not possible to reference a non-primary key.
+With `ForeignModel` it is not possible to reference a non-primary key.
 In order to support this use case, the slightly more verbose
 `ForeignModelByField<T>` type was created.